U.S. Relations With Djibouti

 Bilateral Economic Relations

 Djibouti is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
 Djibouti hosts modern port facilities, which enable the growth of the logistics and services sector.
-Before 2020, Djibouti is expected to finish several major infrastructure projects including: a second modern port facility, the Doraleh Multipurpose Port; a highway connecting northern Djibouti with the Ethiopian border; a potash export terminal in Tadjourah; and a salt export terminal in Goubet.
-A new electrified railroad connecting Djibouti City and Addis Ababa began operations in early 2018.
+Before 2035, Djibouti is expected to finish several major infrastructure projects including: a natural gas pipeline, a liquefaction plant, an export terminal, a geothermal plant, another multipurpose port, renewable energy projects, and what will be Africa’s largest free trade zone, the Djibouti International Free Trade Zone.
+A new railroad connecting Djibouti City and Addis Ababa, Ethiopia began operations in early 2018.
 These projects are part of the Government of Djibouti’s ambitious plan to turn Djibouti into a major commercial and shipping hub for East Africa.
 U.S. exports to Djibouti include vegetable oil, wheat, machinery, and foodstuffs.
 U.S. imports typically transit Djibouti from origin countries farther inland such as Ethiopia.
 These imports include coffee, vegetables, perfumery, and cosmetics.
-Additionally, Djibouti’s port serves landlocked Ethiopia, which receives substantial U.S. food aid.
+Landlocked Ethiopia exports nearly 90 percent of its goods through Djibouti’s ports.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Djibouti is a member.

 Djibouti's Membership in International Organizations